Click on the sections below to find out more about a specific topic.

 How to register?

 A form will be sent to you automatically by the administration.
-You can also contact the administration at the following address: Volksschulen Basel-Stadt, Kohlenberg 27, 4001 Basel
+You can also contact the administration at the following address: Volksschulen Basel-Stadt, Kohlenberg 27, 4001 Basel, or at:

 (this is just the example of one kindergarten, each is a little different)